 It took about 45 minutes in the oven for the center to set and the outside had turned a nice golden brown.
 It was all puffy when I took it out of the oven.

 After sitting and cooling down, the puffiness goes away as things sink down into the pie dish.
-The quiche needs to cool down a bit before slicing.
-I usually have a light snack like a few low carb nuts while dinner is in the oven so I’m not starving while waiting for the meal to be ready.
+The spinach and mushroom quiche needs to cool down a bit before slicing.
+I usually have a light snack like a few low carb nuts while dinner is in the oven so I'm not starving while waiting for the meal to be ready.

 Eggs are a staple in my diet and they really fill me up.
 When trying to lose weight, I find eating a lot of eggs seems to speed things along.
 I put on a few pounds over the winter because I haven't been as active indoors so I'll be making more hard boiled eggs to snack on between meals rather than sweet snacks.
 What's your favorite way to eat eggs?